DivyaJainWho/Taufa-Gifting-App/README.md

-Hi , Tis is taufa shopping site developed in React
+Hi , This is taufa shopping site developed in React
 It is also deployed on -- https://divyajainwhoportfolio.netlify.app/